-- Remove the snow off the unit before switching on the ON/OFF switch. - In areas where the outside air drops below freezing, leave the main switch turned on even when the unit will not be operated for four days or longer.
-Leave the switch on the water circulation pump turned on if the pump is connected to a separate circuit. - If the unit is left turned off for a while (e.g., overnight) when the outside temperature drops below freezing, the water in the water circuit will freeze and damage the pipes and the heat exchanger. - The recommended electric circuit has an anti-freeze circuit.
-For this circuit to function, the main power must be turned on. - If the water circulation pump is connected differently from the recommended way, make sure the circuit has some type of anti-freeze function. ( A function that automatically operates the water circulation pump to prevent the water in the circuit from freezing when the water temperature drops.)
+- In areas where the air around the unit drops below freezing, leave the main switch turned on even when the unit will not be operated for four days or longer.
+Leave the switch on the water circulation pump turned on if the pump is connected to a separate circuit. - If the unit is left turned off for a while (e.g., overnight) when the temperature around the unit drops below freezing, the water in the water circuit will freeze and damage the pipes and the heat exchanger. - The recommended electric circuit has an anti-freeze circuit.
+For this circuit to function, the main power must be turned on. - If the water circulation pump is connected differently from the recommended way, make sure the circuit has some type of anti-freeze function\.

+(\ A function that automatically operates the water circulation pump to prevent the water in the circuit from freezing when the water temperature drops.)